Skip to Main Content

 Steve Marquardt, MSN, CRNA, NSPM-C

-Steve Marquardt is Chief CRNA at Nevada Regional Medical Center in Nevada, MO.
-He has practiced there for the last 15yrs in both anesthesia and pain management.
-He obtained a master’s degree from Truman Medical Center School of Nurse Anesthesia in 2001.
-He was a graduate of the first class of USF pain fellows in 2017 and became one of the earliest CRNA's in the country to become NSPM certified in 2018.
-Steve has been adjunct faculty for USF since 2018 providing hands on instruction for the pain fellowships cadaver/simulation component.
+Steve Marquardt obtained a master’s degree from Truman Medical Center School of Nurse Anesthesia in 2001.
+He graduated from the first class of USF pain fellows in 2017 and became one of the earliest CRNAs in the country to become NSPM certified in 2018.
+Steve has been adjunct faculty for USF since 2018 providing hands-on instruction for the pain fellowships cadaver/simulation component.
 Steve is married and has three boys.
-He enjoys time with his family and managing his rural acreage for wildlife and conservation.
+He enjoys time with his family and managing Marquardt Chestnut Farm.

 Russel Plewinski, DNAP, CRNA, NSPM-C